Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Where you distribute your message

 More often than not, your target audience is built into your positioning.
-If you’ve positioned yourself as a “fast, affordable” service provider, you’re not going to get Fortune 500 clients and prestige projects.
+If you’ve positioned yourself as a “fast, affordable” service provider, you’re not going to get Fortune 500 clients and prestigious projects.

 So go back to your positioning.
 Ask yourself: